sander1988/Indego/README.md

 Copy the folder `indego` in `custom_components` into your `custom_components` in your Home Assistant.

 ## Reboot
-Reboot HA in order to get HA to find the newly added files.
+Reboot HA in order to get HA to find the newly added custom component.

 ## Configuration
 Add the domain to your configuration.yaml.
 Username, password and id (serial) is mandatory.
-Name (default = Indego) and polling (default = true) is optional.
+Name (default = Indego) and polling (default = false) is optional.
 ``` yaml
 #configuration.yaml
 indego: